ISU Alumna Mal Layne Takes Home 4th Place in International Trombone Competition

 Idaho State University alumna Mal Layne recently competed against hundreds of individuals in the Michel Becquet International Trombone Competition in Luxembourg.
 Layne, the only American to make it to the semi-finals, took 4th place in the world.

-“I had lots of fun meeting and learning from a multitude of inspiring players and teachers,” Layne said.
+“I had lots of fun meeting and learning from a multitude of inspiring players and teachers,” said Mal.
 “Yes, I was nervous, but I do know one thing - if you put a trombone in my hand, I'm happy.
 And it was the relationships I curated with ISU faculty that caused this.”

-Lane graduated with an Honors Bachelor of Music degree in 2022 and is an honorary member of ISU’s commercial music program.
+Mal graduated with an Honors Bachelor of Music in 2022 and is an honorary member of ISU’s commercial music program.
 While at ISU, she produced and recorded her album, "Integration by Parts," in the Medina Recording Studio for City Creek Records.

 “We are so incredibly proud of Mal,” said Jon Armstrong, chair of the commercial music program.
 “She has continued to work hard and develop her talent at Julliard, and is showing everyone what we already knew, that Mal is a world-class musician!”